upenn/PennGrader/README.md

 Your homework specification should tell the students to upload their final notebook to Gradescope, with the `STUDENT_ID` set to their numeric PennID.
 From this Gradescope will look up their Penngrader scores (as of the submission date).

+In principle you can include `notebook-config.yaml` with the student notebook.
+In practice you'll want to use a `%%writefile` cell to write the contents of `notebook-config.yaml` to a local file via the notebook.

 [PennGrader_Homework_Template.ipynb](./Test%20Client%20Notebook/PennGrader_Homework_Template.ipynb)

 ### Linking to Gradescope

+The Gradescope integration with PennGrader is simple: we don't attempt to re-run the test suite (which can be very tricky if the student has executed cells out of order).
+Rather, we simply look up the student's grade from the grades database.

 1. Copy the `gradescope-config.yaml` to the PennGrader-Gradescope directory, renaming it to `config.yaml`.
-2. Update the `homework_num` in the `config.yaml` to the homework number.
+2. Update the `homework_num` in `gradescope-config.yaml` to the homework number.
 3. Set up the homework assignment as a *Programming assignment* in Gradescope.
 Set an autograder max score.
-Zip and upload the PennGrader-Gradescope files (with the generated `gradescope-config.yaml` from above) as the autograder.
-Note you'll need to update the YAML file each time to adjust the homework number.
+Zip and upload the PennGrader-Gradescope files (with the generated `gradescope-config.yaml` from above) as the autograder.  **Note you'll need to update the YAML file in each homework to adjust the homework number.**

 The TAs may add additional manual grading, or simply release the scores, as appropriate.